Ruslan Chagaev: 1997–2005: Early career

 From 2005, Chagaev's fights were placed on cards televised by ZDF.
 Chagaev started 2005 with a fight against Sherman Williams on 26 March at Erdgas Arena.
-In the build-up, Chagaev's coach Michael Timm complimented his fighting abilities: "He is so tough and has an extremely hard punch.
-He also has a very attentive realization for the right moment to throw a knockout punch. [...]
-Ruslan is very disciplined and vicious in training.
-He often works out three hours twice a day.
-He is willing to take great risks inside the ring.
-Ruslan has absolutely no fear.
-He is looking for openings and lands his punches there."
+In the build-up, Chagaev's coach Michael Timm complimented his skillset and mindset, including punching power and precision, fearlessness and work ethic.
 He also added: "The fight in Riesa will show how Ruslan can deal with a man like Sherman Williams.
 He must convince spectators and experts that he is world class material.
-From past experiences we know that the spectators in Riesa are real boxing experts.
+From past experiences we know that the spectators in Riesa know boxing.
 They watch every fight very closely."
 The fight was scheduled for eight rounds.
 Williams had a record of 25–9–2, 15 KOs coming into the bout, most notably beating Samson Po'uha (20–4–1, 18 KOs) and Al Cole and had only been stopped once in his professional boxing career.
 Chagaev won by unanimous decision, with scores 80–72, 79–73 and 78–74.
 Shortly after, because of the events that took place in his native Andijan, Chagaev took a break from boxing to return to Uzbekistan and look after his family.

 Chagaev returned to the ring six months later on September 28, 2005, to face Jucimar Francisco Hipolito (10–3, 3 KOs) as part of the card dedicated to the 100th anniversary of the birth of former world heavyweight champion Max Schmeling, with the main event of the night being the WBO world heavyweight title fight between Luan Krasniqi and Lamon Brewster.
 The fight card had seven boxers from the former Soviet Bloc scheduled to fight - Chagaev, Alexander Dimitrenko, Denis Boytsov, Taras Bidenko, Valeriy Chechenev, Bagrat Ohanyan and Alexei Mazikin, with the latter being forced to pull out due to injury.
 Despite coming in at 236 lbs, the heaviest in his professional career and nine pounds heavier than in his previous bout, Chagaev made a quick work of Hipolito, dropping him twice in the first round before Hipolito's corner threw in the towel.
 Three weeks later, Chagaev took on Mark Krence (21–4, 6 KOs), dropping him twice in fourth and once in fifth before the bout was stopped, with Chagaev being declared the winner by 5th-round KO.
 With a record of 18–0–1, 15 KOs, Chagaev was ranked No.8 by the WBO and No.14 by the WBA.